 Pre-College Online: Meet Our Instructors

-To enhance the level of engagement in your course, your instructor may have recruited a teaching assistant (TA).
+To enhance the level of engagement in your course, your instructor may have recruited a teaching associate (TA).
 Brown University TAs are carefully selected based on their prior work with the instructor, advanced experience in the field, accolades and achievements, and demonstrated investment in teaching.

 Carlos Aizenman is Associate Professor of Neuroscience in Brown's Neuroscience Department, where his research aims to understand the role of sensory experience in shaping the connectivity and functional properties of developing neural circuits, as well as its implications for neurodevelopmental disorders.
 He focuses on on the visual system of Xenopus laevis tadpoles, a preparation amenable to a variety of experimental approaches, ranging from molecular biology, single-cell electrophysiology, live cell imaging, computational modeling, and behavior.
 Carlos' interest in neuroscience began as an undergraduate at Brown, where he worked in visual cortical synaptic plasticity in the laboratory of Mark Bear.
 As a PhD student, he studied plasticity of inhibitory inputs and of intrinsic excitability of deep-cerebellar nuclear neurons.
 His postdoctoral work combined his interest in the visual system with his interest in the regulation of neural excitability, work that continues in his current lab.
 Dr. Aizenman was recently honored with a Teaching with Technology Award by the Dean of the College.